surifirstpin/biplus_documentation/docs/GlobalParameters.md

  **It can be used in the following ways:**

 - Control data access based on login.
-- Povide access to predefined list of filter values based on login.
+- Provide access to predefined list of filter values based on login.
 - Manipulate data with external parameter based on a common reference.
 - View and manipulate data based on login.
 - Use global parameters in calculated column to perform mathematical calculations on existing data.